FelicienLL/mapbayr/README.md

       - The order of the omega values must correspond to the order of the ETAs provided in `$PARAM`.
 This cannot be checked by mapbayr
         \!
-  - Optional:
-      - Omega values can be recorded in multiple blocks such as in a regular mrgsolve model code.

 <!-- end list -->